Reasons and documentation

 Special consideration is one of many support services available at La Trobe University.
 It is specifically intended to support students who experience serious short-term, adverse and unforeseen circumstances that substantially affects their ability to complete an assessment task to the best of their potential.

-Semester 1 online assessment period
+Online assessment period

 Technical difficulties taking online exams are rare and we understand that sometimes the unexpected does happen.
 Here are our recommendations on what you need to do if an unforeseen incident occurs during your exam.